STile-project/STile/SPMM/readme.md

-The scripts of running experiments for SPMM.
+# The scripts of running experiments for SPMM.

-Use "SPMMbench_our_method.py" to test different versions of our method.
+- Use "SPMMbench_our_method.py" to test different versions of our method.

-Run "SPMM*.py" files and "SPMM_NotreDame_run_sparsetir.sh" to test different baselines.
+- Run "SPMM*.py" files and "SPMM_NotreDame_run_sparsetir.sh" to test different baselines.
+"my_gen_data_for_baselines.py" generates datasets for VectorSparse.